mongoose-unique-validator/mongoose-unique-validator/README.md

 NPM: `npm install --save mongoose-unique-validator`

-Then, simply apply the plugin to your schema:
+Then, apply the plugin to your schema:

 ```js
 var mongoose = require('mongoose');